Gino Santercole: Composer and actor

 In 1969, Santercole also began an acting career.
-While he had previously played cameos and parts, his first substantial role came in the 1969 film Serafino (Seraphim).
+While he had previously played cameos and parts, his first substantial role came in the 1969 film Serafino.
 One day he visited Celentano, who had landed a role in the movie, on set; the director, Paolo Germi, saw him, thought he had a good face, and cast him as the Sergeant.

-As an actor, Santercole has worked with directors like Pietro Germi, Dino Risi, Giuliano Montaldo, Luigi Comencini, Luciano Salce, and Mario Monicelli.
-He has cast credits in four movies: Mani Di Velluto (1979), Yuppi du (1975), Il Commisario Pepe (1969), and Serafino (1969).
+As an actor, Santercole has worked with directors such as Pietro Germi, Dino Risi, Giuliano Montaldo, Luigi Comencini, Luciano Salce, and Mario Monicelli.
+He has cast credits in four movies: Mani di velluto (1979), Yuppi du (1975), Il commissario Pepe (1969), and Serafino (1969).

 Return to television and reconciliation with Celentano

-In 1999 Santercole collaborated on the new album by Pio Trebbi, lead singer of the Clan Celentano, who was experiencing economic difficulties: the two wrote the song "The Last of the Clan'.
+In 1999 Santercole collaborated on the new album by Pio Trebbi, lead singer of the Clan Celentano, who was experiencing economic difficulties; they wrote the song "L'ultimo del clan".
 To help, Santercole contacted Celentano, who decided to join the two in an episode of his television program Francamente me ne infischio.
 The symbol of peace between the two after that in the past there had been some disagreements.

 On 22 January 2007 Santercole agreed to participate with Varese at a celebration of the 50th anniversary of rock 'n' roll in Italy, along with Pennant, the Rebels, Rosie, Ghigo Agosti, and others.
-In September 2008 Santercole was a guest at the Festival in Venice with Adriano Celentano for the new release of Yuppi Du.
+In September 2008 Santercole was a guest at the Festival in Venice with Adriano Celentano for the new release of Yuppi du.
 2009 in June he hosted the programme of Rai Two Stracult Show of Marco Giusti German in a sketch comedian with Stefano Sarcinelli and Nicola Vicidomini.

-On 13 April 2010 Santercole released a new album, titled Nobody is Alone, on which he had composed all of the music.
-(Mimmo Politanò wrote the lyrics).
+On 13 April 2010 Santercole released a new album, titled Nessuno è solo, on which he had composed all of the music (Mimmo Politanò wrote the lyrics).